 If you're in a situation where campaign messages are not being sent out, there could be a couple of simple reasons for that.
 In this article, we'll cover the most common reasons why a campaign isn't sending messages.

-If the status is showing as Activate, that would mean the campaign hasn't been started.
+If the status is showing as "Draft," that would mean the campaign hasn't been started.
 Just click that button to change the status.

 A Paused campaign will not let any new subscribers in and any subscribers currently in that series would be paused where they are in the campaign.
-No messages will be sent until that campaign is set to Active.
+No messages will be sent until that campaign is reactivated.

 The trigger for the campaign would be what actually causes the message to send.
 There are two kinds of triggers for campaigns and we'll cover both below.